jesperpjohansson/nobrakes-dev/README.md

 `ResponseAdapter` base classes.

-To ensure your custom session adapter will integrate smoothly with nobrakes’ scraping infrastructure, keep the following in mind:
+To ensure your custom session adapter will integrate smoothly with nobrakes' scraping infrastructure, keep the following in mind:
 - The underlying HTTP session **must** automatically follow HTTP redirects.
 - Upon awaiting `SVEMOScraper.launch()`, the library automatically adds or replaces